Schools of Buddhism: Early schools

 The Vibhajyavādins were conservative Sthaviras who did not accept the doctrines of either the Sarvāstivāda or the Pudgalavāda.
 In Sri Lanka, a group of them became known as Theravada, the only one of these sects that survives to the present day.
 Another sect which arose from the Vibhajyavādins were the Dharmaguptakas.
 This school was influential in spreading Buddhism to Central Asia and to China.
 Their Vinaya is still used in East Asian Buddhism.

 The Mahāsāṃghikas also split into various sub groups.
 One of these were the Lokottaravādins (Transcendentalists), so called because of their doctrine which saw every action of the Buddha, even mundane ones like eating, as being of a supramundane and transcendental nature.
 One of the few Mahāsāṃghika texts which survive, the Mahāvastu, is from this school.
 Another sub-sect which emerged from the Mahāsāṃghika was called the Caitika.
 They were concentrated in Andhra Pradesh and in South India.
 Some scholars such as A.K.
 Warder hold that many important Mahayana sutras originated among these groups.
 Another Mahāsāṃghika sect was named Prajñaptivāda.
 They were known for the doctrine that viewed all conditioned phenomena as being mere concepts (Skt. prajñapti).

 According to the Indian philosopher Paramartha, a further split among the Mahāsāṃghika occurred with the arrival of the Mahayana sutras.
 Some sub-schools, such as the Kukkuṭikas, did not accept the Mahayana sutras as being word of the Buddha, whole others, like the Lokottaravādins, did accept them.

+Although there are differences in the historical records as to the exact composition of the various schools of early Buddhism, a hypothetical combined list would be as follows:

 Theravāda

 Theravāda is the only extant mainstream non-Mahayana school.
 They are derived from the Sri Lankan Mahāvihāra sect, which was a branch of the South Indian Vibhajjavādins.
 Theravāda bases its doctrine on the Pāli Canon, the only complete Buddhist canon surviving in a classical Indian language.
 This language is Pāli, which serves as the school's sacred language and lingua franca.

 The different sects and groups in Theravāda often emphasize different aspects (or parts) of the Pāli canon and the later commentaries (especially the very influential Visuddhimagga), or differ in the focus on and recommended way of practice.
-There are also significant differences in strictness or interpretation of the vinaya.
+There are also significant differences in strictness or interpretation of the Vinaya Pitaka, the Theravādin Vinaya followed by monastics of this tradition.

 The various divisions in Theravāda include: